Physical Medicine and Rehabilitation

 UT Southwestern Medical Center’s Physical Medicine and Rehabilitation team is committed to helping patients achieve the highest possible level of physical, functional, and cognitive independence after an injury or illness.

 We are a major referral center for patients requiring rehabilitative care.
-Our physicians (who are all board certified in physical medicine and rehabilitation), researchers, and therapists are among the most respected in the nation.
+Our physicians are all board-certified in physical medicine and rehabilitation, and many of our therapists have advanced certifications in specialty areas.

 Our team offers individualized, patient-centered rehabilitative care based on our patients' needs.